-Drawing on the learnings of 40+ years of international education, Goshen College students can study about, serve in and be immersed in the local Latino culture for a semester in Northern Indiana and other locations in the Midwest, which have seen significant demographic changes in the last 20 years.
+Drawing on the learnings of 40+ years of international education, Goshen College students can study the local Latino culture for a semester in Northern Indiana and other locations in the Midwest, which have seen significant demographic changes in the last 20 years.

 - Students will take Spanish classes during the semester (two semesters of Spanish is required beforehand);

 - They will study Latino history, literature and culture;

 - They will take field trips to Latino communities in such places as Chicago and Toledo to learn about both the rural and urban experience;

 - They will serve in local organizations, church programs or schools that are linked to the Latino community;

 - They will connect with a local Latino family on a regular basis to practice language skills and learn about the culture;